 2022 Mercedes GLC design & features

 On the design front, while today’s GLC is drastically different from the GLK, the next-gen is expected to be more of an evolutionary departure.
-That said, each body panel would be new, and judging from spy shots, it appears to have a longer wheelbase and lower stance for clear differentiation from the Mercedes GLB.
+That said, all the body panels would be new, and judging from spy shots, it appears to have a longer wheelbase and lower stance for clear differentiation from the Mercedes GLB.

 Digital Light & second-gen MBUX

 No doubt, the new GLC would download features developed for the W206 C-Class.
 A main exterior feature should be Digital Light headlamps with three extremely powerful LEDs in each of them.
-These headlamps should be a premium option over standard LED headlamps, and customers specifying them may get an additional option of projection functions, which enable projecting guidelines or warning symbols on the road ahead.
+These headlamps should be a premium option over standard LED headlamps.
+Customers specifying them may get an additional option of projection functions that casts guidelines or warning symbols of the road ahead.